How Memories of My Grandmothers Affect My Grandmothering

 - Continuing- education efforts to master the art of grandparenting.

 My granddaughter may not understand wisdom at the start, but when she does, I want to be an example of that virtue.
-It always thrills me when folks mention my grandmother’s wisdom.
+It always thrills me when folks mention that something about me reminds them of my grandmother’s wisdom.
 My aim is to establish a girl-friendly relationship in which my granddaughter feels comfortable to be herself, cry, laugh, jump or cuddle with the assurance that my response will be appropriate.

 (5) The Touch of Heaven

 I remember my paternal grandmother sitting me up on her lap and cuddling when everyone else thought I was too grown for that.
 It was a touch of heaven, having my secret need supplied without having to request it.

 I shall attempt to touch my granddaughter with more than my hands--with the gleam in my eye expressing awe of being in her presence, with laughter and smiles to evoke her joy, with heartfelt interest revealing genuine love and care.

 I intend to deliver the touch of heaven in my hugs, every chance I get.

 Grandmother Portrait Poll